Principle and Outline

 On April 1, 2015, revisions to Japan's Chlorofluorocarbon Emissions Control Act came into force, strengthening management over the lifecycle of chlorofluorocarbons, which are ozone-depleting substances that also cause global warming.
 Osaka Gas identified commercial refrigeration and air-conditioning equipment covered by the Act and put together a structure for ensuring compliance with it.

 There are very few hazardous chemicals handled by Osaka Gas during the processing and supply of natural gas.
-The Osaka Gas Group will continue to manage and reduce the amount of chemicals it uses under the policies shown below.
+The Daigas Group will continue to manage and reduce the amount of chemicals it uses under the policies shown below.

 Response to Water Risks